fredtcaroli/ezCV/README.md

         method: binary
 ```

+If you want to see more examples of operators, visit the [ezCV operators library](https://github.com/fredtcaroli/ezCV-operators).

 ##### More Complex Use Cases

 We have one more example to go.
 In this example we'll show how to: